 What is Fundamental Analysis?

 Fundamental analysis involves calculating a stock’s intrinsic value to identify opportunities where its market price differs from its actual value.
-It examines economic factors, known as fundamentals, including a company’s financial reports and macroeconomic indicators, to assess its performance and prospects.
+It examines economic factors, known as fundamentals, including a company’s financial reports like cash flow statements, balance sheets, and income statements alongside macroeconomic indicators, to assess its performance and prospects.
 Fundamental analysis assumes that a stock’s price will reflect its value in the long run, allowing investors to profit by buying or selling overvalued stocks.

 Features of Fundamental Analysis